 From the Prado manuscript: “Then when dawn threatens, each one goes on his way, Witches, Hobgoblins, apparitions and phantoms.
 It is a good thing that these creatures do not allow themselves to be seen except at night and when it is dark!
 Nobody has been able to find out where they shut themselves up and hide during the day.
 If anyone could catch a denful of Hobgoblins and were to show it in a cage at 10 o’clock in the morning in the Puerto del Sol, he would need no other inheritance.”

 Interested in learning more or collecting works by Francisco Goya, including “Los Caprichos” etchings?
-Contact our gallery consultants at (800) 521-9654, ext.
-4 during business hours or email@example.com.
+Register for our exciting online auctions or contact our gallery consultants at (800) 521-9654, ext.
+4 during business hours or firstname.lastname@example.org.